top of page

 Why write a gratitude journal?

-I have started to appreciate more of the small things.
+You start to appreciate more of the small things.

 Gratitude is associated with greater happiness, positivity, and well-being.
 This, in turn, can help improve health.
 It may also be of use in dealing with stress.